electron-userland/electron-windows-store/README.md

 ```

 ## Convert with File Copying
-**From an elevated PowerShell (run it "as Administrator")**, run `electron-windows-store` with the required parameters, passing both the input and output directories, the app's name and version, and confirmation that node_modules should be flattened.
+**From an elevated PowerShell (run it "as Administrator")**, run `electron-windows-store` with the required parameters, passing both the input and output directories, the app's name and version.
 If you don't pass these parameters, we will simply ask you for them.

 ```
-electron-windows-store --input-directory C:\myelectronapp  --output-directory C:\output\myelectronapp --flatten true --package-version 1.0.0.0 --package-name myelectronapp
+electron-windows-store --input-directory C:\myelectronapp  --output-directory C:\output\myelectronapp --package-version 1.0.0.0 --package-name myelectronapp
 ```

 These are all options for the CLI: